navyada/BCIHackathon2022/README.md

-# BCIHackathon2022
+# BCIHackathon2022 🧠

-Project where my team and I developed a sliding window and SVM classifier to classify ECoG data of rock, paper, scissors hand gestures to 0.99 +/-.01 accuracy.
+Python project where my team and I developed a sliding window and SVM classifier to classify ECoG data of rock, paper, scissors hand gestures to 0.99 +/-.01 accuracy.

-Won first place in hackathon.
+🏆 Won first place in Br41n/.io Designer's BCI hackathon!